aven330/Sharpe_Ratio/README.md

 data = pd.DataFrame(yf.download(ticker_symbols, start = start, end = end, auto_adjust = True))
 ```
 ### Daily Returns
 Here I queried the closing data from the dataframe and used the ```.pct_change()``` function which calculates the percentage differnce from each day.
-Then I made sure to dropp all null values since the first day has no percent change because there is no entry before it.
+Then I made sure to dropp all null values since the first day has no percent change because there is no entry before it and any other data that is missing, like holidays.
 ```
 # Extracting Closing Data
 closing_data = data['Close'].dropna()